dortania/Anti-Hackintosh-Buyers-Guide/Motherboard.md

 ::: tip Recommendations

-So our overall recommendation for brands:
+So our overall recommendation for brands(Intel):

 * Z370 and older:
   * Gigabyte